Introduction-To-CS-Siena-College/Siena-MLS-py/README.md

 [![PyPI - Version](https://img.shields.io/pypi/v/siena-mes)
 ](https://pypi.org/project/siena-mes/)

-This is a development environment designed for [Media Computation](http://web.eecs.umich.edu/~mjguz/mediacomp/mediaComp-teach/).
-And a pure python implementation of [gatech-csl/jes]([https://github.com/vuejs/vue](https://github.com/gatech-csl/jes)) with the goal to maintain API parity between the implementations.
-It contains enhancements from the base implementations which are listed in further sections below.
-The package can be imported into any Python3  environment to allow students to use the Python programming language to manipulate images, sounds, and videos.
-The current API documentation is consistent with the usage of JES in the book, and the subset of functions implemented so far is published here.
+The project is a development platform designed for [Media Computation](http://web.eecs.umich.edu/~mjguz/mediacomp/mediaComp-teach/).
+It offers a pure Python implementation of [gatech-csl/jes](https://github.com/gatech-csl/jes), aiming to ensure consistent API functionality across both implementations.
+Notable enhancements beyond the foundational versions are detailed in subsequent sections.
+This package is compatible with any Python3.10^ version, allowing students to utilize the Python programming language to manipulate multimedia components, including images, sounds, and videos over online repl providers.
+The current API documentation aligns with the JES usage described in the reference book, and the functions implemented to date are provided here.

-The library is developed for The Introduction to Computer Science (CSIS 110) course at Siena College and the college's high school CS programs.
+This library was developed for the Introduction to Computer Science (CSIS 110) course at Siena College, as well as the college's affiliated high school computer science programs.

 ## Support & Grants

 [![Siena College](https://badgen.net/static/Supported%20By/Siena%20College?color=006747)](https://siena.edu)

+## Contributions

+_-Robin Flatland & Ninad Chaudhari (Siena College)_